lucascostamr/Flight-Deal-Comparator/README.md

 # Flight-Deal-Comparator
-In this project a use some API's and spreadsheet reader Sheety.
+In this project a use some API's and spreadsheet reader Sheety, to send you an email whenever a flight's price is below the price you're willing to pay.
 You can put your own information in the code and try yourself.

-Firts you'll have to create an account on this websites and get your own API's:
+Firts you'll have to create an account on this websites and get your own API's and ENDPOINTS:

 Tequila: https://tequila.kiwi.com/portal/login
 Sheety: https://sheety.co/